 - At this stage participation is being sold as a complete 4-night / 4-day experience.

-- 23 seats are available on the tour.
+- Accommodation is available for 21 delegtes on the tour.

 - Tag -a- long self-drive participation for part of the trip is discouraged but will be considered on request to Kallista Bolton firstname.lastname@example.org